ubccr/ccrdocs/pages/hpc/data-transfer.md

 After the Site has been added you can connect to CCR by selecting it from the Site Manager Window and clicking `Connect`

 ### OnDemand File Manager App

+* This is browser based for simple tranfsers and not recommended for large amounts of data

 This infomation is avalable in our [Open OnDemand Documentation](../portals/ood.md)